 Insofar as indemnification for liabilities arising under the Securities Act may be permitted to directors, we have been informed that in the opinion of the SEC such indemnification is against public policy and is therefore unenforceable.

 Listing

-We intend to apply to list our Class A common stock on the Nasdaq under the symbol "VAXX."
+Our Class A common stock has been approved for listing on the Nasdaq under the symbol "VAXX."

 Transfer Agent and Registrar